hpcleuven/VscDocumentation/source/data/cadaver_client_access.rst

 To leave the session and close cadaver, type ``exit``.

 It is also possible to run cadaver as a oneliner from the shell by providing it a list of instructions.
-Providing the client address, username and password is optional, cadaver will prompt if not given.

 Make a ~/davscript file with the following contents:
 ::
     put /home/user/test.txt /home/vsc34962/cadaver_test
     exit

+You can also provide the client address next to an ``open`` command inside the script.

 Now you can execute these commands on the fly:
 ::